input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

     - Transferring native Cardano assets from the sidechain to the mainchain (assuming that such assets are locked up on the mainchain already).

-    - Bridging arbitrary data from the sidechain to the mainchain
+    - Bridging arbitrary data from the sidechain to the mainchain.

 ## Replacing `FUELMintingPolicy` with `ScToken`

-We will start with defining `MerkleTreeEntry` as follows
+We will start with defining `MerkleTreeEntry` as follows.

 ```haskell
 data MerkleTreeEntry